Platform Installation with Helm Charts

 Database

-The JFrog Platform Helm chart includes a bundled PostgreSQL database for evaluation use.
-The bundled database is not suitable for production — configure an alternate supported database before deploying.
+The JFrog Platform Helm chart includes a bundled PostgreSQL database for evaluation use only.
+Configure an alternative supported database before deploying to production.

 Customize Java Opts (Optional)

 Set JVM parameters using the artifactory.extraJavaOpts property in $JFROG_HOME/artifactory/var/etc/system.yaml.
-Set Java memory parameters as follows:
+Use the following Java memory parameters:

 Scale -Xms and -Xmx with repository size and concurrent user count.
 With at least 512 MB reserved for Artifactory, the recommended minimal values are: